 - Individual feedback on academic performance is provided during progress review meetings with your personal tutor throughout the year.

-In addition to the feedback you will receive from academic staff, our Legal Skills Advisory Service will help you develop skills particular to studying law.
+In addition to the feedback you will receive from academic staff, our Legal Skills Academic Support team will help you to develop skills which are crucial to legal study.
 We run daily drop-in sessions and weekly workshops open to all undergraduate Law students.
-LSAS will help you to develop skills which are crucial to legal study.
 Workshops include:

 - How to prepare for seminars and lectures

 - How to answer essay and problem questions

 - How to learn from feedback and tackling common mistakes